NeoTech-Software/Android-Root-Coverage-Plugin/README.md

 - Support for Java library modules
 - Make use of the JacocoMerge task?
 To merge the `exec` en `ec` files?
-- Support for configuring the output type: html, xml etc. (Just like Jacoco)
 - Improved integration test setup: without the hackish dynamic versions in the Gradle plugin block?

 **How to test your changes/additions?**